Winifred Hardinge, Baroness Hardinge of Penshurst: Court

 Mrs. Charles Hardinge was a Woman of the Bedchamber to the Princess of Wales from 1893.
 When Edward VII acceded the throne in 1901, she continued as a Woman of the Bedchamber to the new queen, Alexandra, serving throughout the reign 1901–1910.
 When her husband was knighted in 1904, she became Lady Hardinge.

 After her husband was created Baron Hardinge of Penshurst in 1910, she became The Lady Hardinge of Penshurst, and was appointed an Extra Lady of the Bedchamber to the now Dowager Queen Alexandra.

 India

 Charles Hardinge was appointed Viceroy of India in late 1910, and his wife accompanied him to India.
 The tenure was a memorable one, and included the visit of King George V, and the Delhi Durbar of 1911, as well as the move of the capital from Calcutta to New Delhi in 1911.

-Lady Hardinge of Penshurst died in November 1914.
+Lady Hardinge of Penshurst died on 11 July 1914 at the age of 46.

 Legacy

 She had an instrumental role in starting the Lady Hardinge Medical College, Delhi - first medical school exclusively for women in India.
 Initially to be named Queen Mary's College and Hospital, after Lady Hardinge's death in 1914 it was named after her to honour her contribution.